 Opportunities for lifelong learning in a changing worldDowning College, Cambridge CB2 1DQ

-Papers are invited for the 2018 UALL Conference.
-Key themes will include lifelong learning pedagogies, social mobility and inclusion, and building capability for the workplace through apprenticeships, re-skilling and work-based learning.
+Key themes for the 2018 UALL Conference will include lifelong learning pedagogies, social mobility and inclusion, and building capability for the workplace through apprenticeships, re-skilling and work-based learning.

 Contact our Membership Development Manager Angela Garrod via our contact form